Published on February 21st, 2019 | by Ruben0

 In the 20th century Cayetano del Pino was forced to fold back and started operating as an almacenista, supplying wine to larger bodegas instead of bottling themselves.
 The current company, managed by grandchildren of Don Cayetano, moved to an old Domecq bodega in 1983, in the Plaza de los Silos, next door to El Maestro Sierra.
 Nowadays Cayetano del Pino is considered one of the experts when it comes to Palo Cortado sherry.
 While this is considered one of the rarest types of sherry, the bodega almost exclusively produces Palo Cortado, delivering some very fine examples at different ages.
 In total they currently have just over 1000 barrels in the warehouse.

 In the 1980s and 1990s the bodega had some difficult decades (like most of the sherry industry).
 At that time the bodega closed down for twelve years without selling any wine.
 They reckoned it was better not to sell at all instead of selling too cheap.
 Until recently, the only chance to try their wines was through Sánchez-Romate who distributed a few licensed bottlings, most of them exclusive to the UK (originally for The Wine Society, now also available from other shops).
 Since 2017 Lustau also has a Palo Cortado de Jerez in their Almacenista series which is easier to find.
 A few years ago, helped by the more flexible rules of the D.O., they started bottling themselves again, with an ‘official’ line of products that sits alongside the existing almacenista bottlings.
 These official releases are hard to get outside of Spain though.

 Cayetano del Pino sherry range

-- Amontillado Solera Cayetano del Pino, over 20 years old
+- Amontillado Solera Cayetano del Pino, around 20 years old

 - Palo Cortado Solera Cayetano del Pino, around 20 years old.
 This wine feeds the 1|10 solera.